nvikberg/Mobile_java23_Nikolina_Vikberg_LifeCycle_v4/README.md

 Project Assignment: Create an app that uses 2 acitvities, that has a log in system and a profile page where user can fill out information.

 This project was made in Android Studio written in kotlin, using Firestore database to collect data from a userform.
-It's a pretend

 Log In